build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 Amazon RDS supports 5 different database engines as below:
 ![Cloud Native vs Cloud Enabled](images/pic1_enabled_vs_native.jpg "Figure 1.
 Cloud Native vs Cloud Enabled")

-These Amazon RDS Databases engines running generally fall into 2 categories
+These Amazon RDS Databases engines generally fall into 2 categories
 - Cloud Enabled
 -	Cloud Native

 Cloud Enabled Databases run using similar infrastructure and setup as if they were running on premise.
 In a way they are databases designed for an on premise environment and tailored to run on the cloud and utilise those great services that AWS provides.
 Amazon RDS which caters for engines Oracle, SQL Server, Postgres, MySQL and MariaDB can be considered Cloud Enabled offerings.

-As depicted below these databases write to a standard non clustered EBS volume.
-Disaster Recovery can be provided by replication of the SAN or the Database to a second Availability Zone.
+As depicted below these databases write to a standard non clustered EBS volume(s).
+Disaster Recovery can be provided by replication of the Physical SAN or the logical Database to a second Availability Zone.

 ![RDS Multi AZ EBS](images/pic2_az_ebs.jpg "Figure 2.
 RDS Multi AZ EBS")

 Cloud Native Database are designed from the ground up to utilise cloud features that are generally only available on the cloud.
 Amazon Aurora Postgres and Amazon Aurora MySQL (both of which are still part of the RDS family) can be considered cloud native database offerings.
 Aurora decouples the compute from the storage layer.
 The storage layer has extra efficiencies, safe guards and utilises multiple AZs to enhance high availability and DR.

-As depicted below Amazon Aurora RDS writes to clustered storage volume that spans across all 3 Availability Zones.
+As depicted below Amazon Aurora RDS writes to a clustered storage volume that spans across all 3 Availability Zones.
 The data is striped such that an Aurora database can be stood up for Disaster Recovery at any time in any Availability Zone within the same Region with no further replication or overhead.
 ![RDS Multi AZ Clustered](images/pic2_az_clustered.jpg "Figure 3.
 RDS Multi AZ Clustered")

 ## Amazon RDS database Transaction Logging